gabrielnegreira/flowchartMaker/README.md

       - name: Name or label of the node.

    - The HTML file containing the flow chart will be generated in the same directory as the input file.
+   - OBS: In principle the script can be ran from the R GUI, without needing RStudio.
+However, currently it will not work if ran from terminal, as it requires a GUI environment.

 ## Example